By Bob Corr, MD of Dynamic Business Informatics

 About Bob Corr

 Bob Corr is Managing Director of DBI and set up DBI in Feb 2003.
-Prior to this Bob was MD of System Options Ltd. and has been involved with The Diver Solution since 1994.
+Prior to this Bob was MD of System Options Ltd. and has been involved with The Diver Solution and Diver Platform since 1994.
 Bob has been designing and implementing Diver applications since 1994, and is particularly adept at integrating Diver with new systems and engineering proof of concept applications.
 He has worked with many clients; mainly those with multi-national operations where BI applications are required to bring information together in one place.
 Bob has a proven wealth of business experience, delivering applications that permit companies to save time and money, and make better educated decisions that are critical to their success.